§ Verifiable Public Registry v4 Specification

 uml diagram

 The ECOSYSTEM type permissions are created by the Credential Schema owner.
-All other permissions are created by running a Validation Process.
+All other permissions are created by running a Validation Process (or by any account: - for ISSUER permissions if issuer_perm_management_mode is equal to OPEN, - for VERIFIER permissions if verifier_perm_management_mode is equal to OPEN).

-A Validation Process (VP) is a process which involves an applicant (which is the controller of validation entry stored in a validation keeper), a validator permission, and optional fees plus transaction fees.
+A Validation Process (VP) is a process which involves an applicant (which is the authority of validation entry stored in a validation keeper), a validator permission, and optional validation fees plus transaction fees.

 Validation is used by applicants that want to: